SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 ====================================

 If the origin server supports Keep-Alive, connected sessions are always recycled.
-However, the origin server can unilaterally close the connection for the request from recycled session.
+However, the origin server can unilaterally close the connection for a request from a recycled session.
-Therefore, reestablishing the connection might cause a delay in user reactivity.
-The session that has not been reused for a long time, especially, have more possibility for reactivity issue.
+Therefore, reestablishing the connection might cause a delay in user reactivity, especially for sessions that have not been reused for a long time.
 The following configuration will close the connection of unrecycled session for n seconds. ::

    # server.xml - <Server><VHostDefault><OriginOptions>